mautic/developer-documentation-new/README.md

 [![Documentation Status][RTD badge URL]][RTD URL] [![All Contributors](https://img.shields.io/github/all-contributors/mautic/developer-documentation-new?color=ee8449&style=flat-square)](#contributors)

-# Mautic developer documentation (new)
+# Mautic developer documentation

 This repository hosts the new developer documentation for Mautic on the [Read the Docs platform][ReadTheDocs].
-Whenever a PR is merged, changes are deployed immediately to https://devdocs.mautic.org/.
+Builds take a few minutes to run before changes show on  https://devdocs.mautic.org following the merging of a PR.
+Each PR has a GitHub Action which spins up a temporary environment for reviewing the changes.

 If you're looking for the legacy developer documentation, please go to https://developer.mautic.org/ or the [GitHub repository][Legacy dev docs].